isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 ====================

 Using the provided list of filters on the left hand side, you can select the attributes and features that you are interested in either from ISB-CGC data or the User Data tab.
-Note that the TCGA project is selected by default as this is the dataset that the majority of researchers are familiar with.
-TCGA data is the first program to be displayed next, to it is CCLE and TARGET data tabs.
+TCGA Data is the first program to be displayed, next to it is CCLE and TARGET Data tabs.
 You are able to create a cohort with multiple program filters.
 CCLE (The Cancer Cell Line Encyclopedia) data - is open access data set that can be used to view sequence data with the IGV viewer without having dbGaP permissions.

 By clicking on a feature, the field will expand and provide you with additional filtering options.
 For example, when you click on "Vital Status", it expands and provides a list containing "Alive", "Dead", and